syncfusion-content/install-docs/Common/Essential-Studio/Syncfusion-version-supported-os.md

 ---
 layout: post
-title: Supported OS of Essential Studio Versions | Syncfusion
+title: Versions and Supported OS of Essential Studio | Syncfusion
 description: Learn here some information about syncfusion supported operating systems for each platform and more details.
 platform: common
 control: Essential Studio